publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLX/m__us_usc_t16_s430vv.md

         (1) __In general__

-            The Secretary shall manage the Park for the purpose of preserving and interpreting the Battles of the River Raisin in accordance with sections 1, 2, 3, and 4 of this title and sections 461 to 467 of this title.
+            The Secretary shall manage the Park for the purpose of preserving and interpreting the Battles of the River Raisin in accordance with sections 1, 2, 3, and 4  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title and sections 461 to 467 of this title.

         (2) __General management plan__